L3MON4D3/LuaSnip/DOC.md

     If this is `"extend"`, the variables defined in `snip_env` will complement (and override) the defaults.
 If this is not desired, `"set"` will not include the defaults, but only the variables set here.

-  One side-effect of this is that analysis-tools (most likely `lua-language-server`) for Lua will generate diagnostics for the usage of undefined symbols.
-If you mind the (probably) large number of generated warnings, consider adding the undefined globals to the globals recognized by `lua-language-server` or add `---@diagnostic disable: undefined-global` somewhere in the affected files.

 - `loaders_store_source`, boolean, whether loaders should store the source of the loaded snippets.